alekseyl/mini-apivore/README.md

   to use mini-apivore outside rails
 * Didn't implement custom schema validator ( but keeped schema and code from apivore in case of future need )
 * Test for untested routes added by default at the end of runnable_methods
+* Much simplified tests against original project, rspec is replaced with minitest
+* Removed all rspec dependencies and usage.

 ## Installation